DevasenaInupakutika/2014-05-08-soton/lessons/nocs/unit-testing/tutorial.md

 **Unit Testing Example**

-We'll practice unit testing using a function that we've already written to extract the mean number of stations with *Harmonic* tidal wave prediction type per day from a csv file.
+We'll practice unit testing using a function that we've already written to extract the mean number of stations with *Harmonic* tidal wave prediction type per sightings from a csv file.
 First, let's place this function in an external module.
-To do this, copy the code below into a text file in this directory, and name it `mean_predictions.py`.
+To do this, copy the code below into a text file in this directory, and name it `mean_sightings.py`.

     import matplotlib.mlab as ml
 	import numpy as np